aheckmann/node-ses/README.md

   , client = ses.createClient({ key: 'key', secret: 'secret' });
 ```

-## client.sendemail(options, function (err, data, res))
+## client.sendEmail(options, function (err, data, res))

-The client created has one method, `sendemail`.
+The client created has the method, `sendEmail`.
 This method receives an options object with the following properties:

     `from` - email address from which to send (required)
     `subject` - string (required).
 Must be encoded as UTF-8